PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-07 17:07:25
+Last updated: 2024-04-07 17:08:02
-Random Quote: People make fun of the guy who stays at home every night doing nothing, but the truth is that guy is a genius. - Ted Mosby
+Random Quote: Marshall: "If economic sanctions and trade-restrictions aren't enforced, the destruction of the rainforest will continue and over a million species will be wiped out!"Ted: "So you don't want coffee?" - Ted Mosby